thecybersandeep/Cosmic-Snapshot-Java-Edition/README.md

 - Unix/Mac: `./run.sh`
 - Windows: `run.bat`

-Here's a clearer and more polished version of your message:

-The API key used here is explicitly exposed as it was created with a temporary account.
-If you reach the usage limit, please generate your own API key from [https://api.nasa.gov/](https://api.nasa.gov/).
+**The API key used here is explicitly exposed as it was created with a temporary account.
+If you reach the usage limit, please generate your own API key from [https://api.nasa.gov/](https://api.nasa.gov/).**